 If you work in a job that requires reliability and durability, like construction, public service, or outdoor activities, you may want to consider a rugged phone.

 Rugged smartphones are built to withstand the harshest conditions for an extended duration.
 But which phone to choose?
 Let’s get the answer.

-Top Best Rugged Phones 2022
+List of Best Rugged Phones 2023

-1. Motorola Defy
+2. Motorola Defy